Dire wolf: DNA evidence

 DNA evidence indicates the dire wolf arose from an ancestral lineage that originated in the Americas and was separate to genus Canis.

 In 1992 an attempt was made to extract a mitochondrial DNA sequence from the skeletal remains of A. d. guildayi to compare its relationship to other Canis species.
 The attempt was unsuccessful because these remains had been removed from the La Brea pits and tar could not be removed from the bone material.
 In 2014 an attempt to extract DNA from a Columbian mammoth from the tar pits also failed, with the study concluding that organic compounds from the asphalt permeate the bones of all ancient samples from the La Brea pits, hindering the extraction of DNA samples.

-In 2021, researchers sequenced the nuclear DNA (from the cell nucleus) taken from five dire wolf fossils dating from 13,000 to 50,000 years ago.
-The sequences indicate the dire wolf to be a highly divergent lineage which last shared a most recent common ancestor with the wolf-like canines 5.7 million years ago.
+Research in 2021 found the dire wolf to be a highly divergent lineage which last shared a most recent common ancestor with the wolf-like canines 5.7 million years ago.
+In the study, the nuclear DNA (from the cell nucleus) taken from five dire wolf fossils dating from 13,000 to 50,000 years ago was sequenced.
 The study also measured numerous dire wolf and gray wolf skeletal samples that showed their morphologies to be highly similar, which had led to the theory that the dire wolf and the gray wolf had a close evolutionary relationship.
 The morphological similarity between dire wolves and gray wolves was concluded to be due to convergent evolution.
 Members of the wolf-like canines are known to hybridize with each other but the study could find no indication of genetic admixture from the five dire wolf samples with extant North American gray wolves and coyotes nor their common ancestor.
 This finding indicates that the wolf and coyote lineages evolved in isolation from the dire wolf lineage.

 The study proposes an early origin of the dire wolf lineage in the Americas, and that this geographic isolation allowed them to develop a degree of reproductive isolation since their divergence 5.7 million years ago.
 Coyotes, dholes, gray wolves, and the extinct Xenocyon evolved in Eurasia and expanded into North America relatively recently during the Late Pleistocene, therefore there was no admixture with the dire wolf.
 The long-term isolation of the dire wolf lineage implies that other American fossil taxa, including C. armbrusteri and C. edwardii, may also belong to the dire wolf's lineage.
 The study's findings are consistent with the previously proposed taxonomic classification of the dire wolf as genus Aenocyon.

+In 2026, a phylogenetic analysis found that the dire wolf lineage diverged from other canids around 4.5 million years ago, prior to the split between the black-backed jackal and other members of the subtribe Canina.
+The study analyzed paleogenomes generated from ancient DNA retrieved from two specimens of dire wolves.
+Admixture analyses of the dire wolves' paleogenomes indicated hybridization between the lineage that led to the subtribe Cerdocyonina and the sister lineage to gray wolves, coyotes and dholes.